shreyasmadhwal2305-png/Inventory-Management-System/README.md

 # Inventory Management System (C)

 ## Description
-A file-based inventory system built in C that allows users to manage products efficiently.
+A file-based inventory system built in C that allows users to manage products efficiently using CRUD operations.

 ## Features
 - Add Product